Unique-Org-Name/.github/README.md

-# The Python Yogurt Yappy Zynx Team (Pyzz for short)
+# The Python Yogurt Yappy Zynx Team (Pyyz for short)

 We are a development team mainly for coding random stuff.